Skip to main content

 Winner: French Press

 French presses travel well.
-Stainless steel insulated models like the 🛒 Bodum Travel Press brew and serve in one container, making them ideal for camping or hotel rooms.
+Stainless steel insulated models like the 🛒 Espro Travel Press brew and serve in one container, making them ideal for camping or hotel rooms.

 Pour over is inherently less portable.
 You need the dripper, filters, a carafe or mug, and ideally a gooseneck kettle.
 It is a kitchen ritual, not a travel companion.